glasskube/glasskube/CONTRIBUTING.md

 - If you are new to the project, please check out the [good first issue](https://github.com/glasskube/glasskube/labels/good%20first%20issue) label.
 - If you are ready to make a big impact on the project, check out the [current milestone](https://github.com/glasskube/glasskube/milestones) that is being worked on and filter the issues by `"help-wanted"`, these issues are the ones that will make it into the next official release.
-- If you are looking for something specific to work on, check out our [open issues](hhttps://github.com/glasskube/glasskube/issues) and filter against the available tags such as `component: cli`, `component: ui` `component: repo`, `documentation`.
+- If you are looking for something specific to work on, check out our [open issues](https://github.com/glasskube/glasskube/issues?q=is%3Aissue+is%3Aopen+no%3Aassignee+-label%3Aneeds-triage) and filter against the available tags such as `component: cli`, `component: ui` `component: repo`, `documentation`.
 - If you have an idea for a new feature, please open an issue, and we can discuss it.
 - We are also happy to help you find something to work on.
 Just reach out to us.

-### Getting in touch with the community
+### Get in touch with the community

 - Join our [Glasskube Discord Server](https://discord.gg/SxH6KUCGH7).
-- Introduce yourself in the `🎤|Intros` channel or open an issue to let us know that you are interested in contributing.
+- Introduce yourself in the [`🎤|Intros`](https://discord.com/channels/1176558649250951330/1184508688757694634) channel or open an issue to let us know that you are interested in contributing.

 ### Discuss issues